People related to the guillotine

 A serial killer who was guillotined by Anatole Deibler on the 22th of February 1922.

 Member of Académie Chirurgical.
-Took the first practical steps towards the creation of the guillotine.
-It was from his design that the first guillotine was build.
+Was involved in the first steps towards the creation of the guillotine.
+He was leading the tests of the first machine, and he was the one that proposed the oblique blade.
 The guillotine was first called "Louison" or "Louisette", but the press preferred Guillotine as it had a nicer ring to it.
-Antoine Louis was born in Metz 1723, and he died in Paris 20th of May 1792.
+Antoine Louis was born in Metz 13th of February 1723, and he died in Paris 20th of May 1792.
+Less than a month after the first official use of the guillotine.

 King of France.
 Executed on the 21st of January 1793 at the place de la Révolution (now place de la Concorde).
 His executioner was Charles-Henri Sanson